-Have smores for snack!
-Each student could build their own smore with graham crackers, chocolate and a spoonful of marshmallow cream.
+Have smores for a snack!
+Each student could build their own smore with graham crackers, chocolate, and a spoonful of marshmallow cream.

 Don’t forget to add non-fiction books about various forest animals to support their block play.
 Students can use the books as a reference as they build.

 Camping STEM challenges… absolutely!
 I added Camping STEM I Can Build challenge cards to my STEM drawers.
 This little learner made a tent using pattern blocks.
 I just love how he added the triangles on the top to make it pointy, just like a tent!
 The real photos make the challenges come to life!